Spirano: Church of Saints Gervasio and Protasio

 On 9 February 1776 the bishop Marco Molin elevated the church to a provost.
 Since 1734 the existence of a vicariate headed by the church of Spirano is attested.
 At the beginning of the nineteenth century the faithful of Spirano were 1460, rising to 1976 in 1861.
 The new high altar was consecrated in 1954 by the bishop Giuseppe Piazzi.
 In 1971 the parish of Spirano passed to the pastoral area XVII, only to be aggregated in 1979 to the new vicariate of Spirano-Verdello.

 The characterizing elements of the interior of this church are certainly the altars: the high altar, the altar of the Madonna del Patrocinio, the altar of San Sebastiano, the altar of Sant'Anna and the altar of the Addolorata.

 Another fundamental element of this church is the organ which with the passage of time was replaced and renovated several times.

 The bell tower of the church was considered unsafe for several centuries until the beginning of the renovations, that was completed in 1681.

 On the occasion of the reconstruction of the entire arrangement of the bells in 1772, a new and more robust wooden structure was built to support the complex of bells.
 Eleven years later the concert was recast and a new element was added.

 In 1845 other restoration works began on the wooden structure in support of the concert as it was ruined and unsafe but the problem was not solved, in fact, the precariousness of the structure reappeared and the building had to be rebuilt from scratch.
 The structure of the bell tower received its final layout in the second half of the 19th century.

 I Morti dell'Arca

 The rural chapel of the Morti dell'Arca is located on the border between Spirano and Cologno al Serio, near the Fontanili del Consacolo, and dates back to the first half of the 19th century.

 The popular tradition has developed a legend around this small church and it tells of a stone ark that was used as a burial in ancient times.
 After a period of neglect, the ark was found by a farmer who took it to his home with the intention of using it as a drinking trough for his animals.
 However, the ark mysteriously returned to its place of origin.
 The farmer tried unsuccessfully several times to take the ark with him.

-The country chapel was therefore built in memory of this prodigious event.
+The country chapel was therefore built in memory of this remarkable event.